Summer sipping on Kamloops wines

 The beautiful terrace at the Monte Creek Ranch Winery is open for the summer and Instagram ready.
 The menu features local food, mouth watering baked brie, beautiful platters and more.

-With more than 1,200 acres of ranchland with 75 acres of wine, this working ranch is home to a wide array of features.
+With more than 1,200 acres of ranchland with 75 acres of vines, this working ranch is home to a wide array of features.
 Take part in the daily tour program at 11 a.m., 1 p.m. or 3 p.m. to get an up close look at the vineyards, hakasp, bee colonies, the ranch and wine cellars.

 Their summer wine recommendation is their 2017 rosé made with Marquette grapes.
 Its perfect pink colour and refreshing but dry strawberry rhubarb taste was unaffected by the smoky skies it was grown under last summer.